umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/03-intro-git-github.md

 figures : plots
 ```

-Check that there is a difference between the working copy and the last repo:
+Check that there is a difference between the working dir and the last repo:

 ```
 git status